Top 6 easy to get jobs in London

 Working in a Pizzeria/Restaurant will have its ups and downs, and may not be your dream job (especially for those with higher qualifications) but you must think of it as another stepping-stone on your career path.
 Always look at the bigger picture, you will be able to pay your bills/rent, have some extra cash, and you can still look for your dream job on the side whilst relieved from the pressure of money.
 Compared to the above-mentioned jobs, catering can be done on a more permanent basis, including long working hours on a daily basis, which is good if you need a more consistent amount of money per month.
 The pay is variable, but if you manage to be hired in a Michelin-starred restaurant, plenty of tips for sure will help you to make the living!

 So, if you fancy working in a bar, cafe, restaurant, or hotel have a look through catering related job boards such as Caterer.com, and if you want to find more job boards offering Catering and Bar Jobs check our Catering job category.
 Finally, we have also written an article about ways to find a cafe job in London so have a look because it provides some really useful tips and advice.

 4# | Unqualified Translators Jobs

 Don’t underestimate your motherland!
 Being able to speak fluently in English definitely helps you in the difficult search for a job, but your mother tongue can make a difference.
 One possibility is indeed to find a job as a translator.
 There are translator jobs for those having reached a level of linguistic competence at least equivalent to a good Honours degree but there are also translator jobs for unqualified translators.
 You can find lots of translation jobs through Freelancer or Fiverr.
-You can also find several websites dedicated to Language Jobs through our Multilingual job section and various freelance job ads on workfromhomejobs.me.
+You can also find several websites dedicated to Language Jobs through our Multilingual job section and various freelance job ads on workfromhomejobs.me or at Magma Translation.